Did you know that there are over 11 Million meetings every day in the U.S. alone and that 80% of them fail to achieve their stated objectives?

 -Devaluing listening skills: we tend to speak to be heard and only listen to the degree that we feel a topic is personally relevant to us.
 We have forgotten how to not only hear, but truly understand another person’s point of view and find ways to nurture ideas by building on them.
 Because of this we end up rushing to judgement on whether or not to accept or reject new ideas before really giving them proper consideration.
 It tends to halt progress in it’s tracks because we don’t feel like we have “time” to hash things out constructively.
 We value making decisions and being “right” (without risking too much) more than we do “seeking first to understand and then be understood”.
 We have forgotten how to listen with our whole mind and heart.

 -Stigmatizing “fun” in favor of formality: we tend to feel like work should be something very serious that we don’t necessarily enjoy but get done because it has to be done.
 We forgo levity for the sake of putting our nose to the grindstone and getting things done.
 We have our meetings at conference room tables and limit activities to conversation rather than idea generation.
-Or at least use something like agenda Management Software for School Boards to get more creative.
+Or at least use something like agenda Management Software for School Boards and the .net cms software to get more creative.
 We don’t allow for stretchy thinking because we worry that too much creativity might lead us down some dangerous unknown path…or we fear that we are not capable of creativity.
 But if we actually allow ourselves to incorporate a little bit of structured playfulness and imagination into our meetings, we get a chance to discover our potential again and unlock parts of our brain that we don’t use.
 Remember – we develop really rapidly as children and part of that development is related to play and enjoyment.
 We retain things that we enjoy the most.
 Why don’t we apply that enjoyment to our work?

 The style of meeting facilitation I have been teaching is all about lateral thinking, creating an open and comfortable environment, more productive listening and actually taking the time to go through a results and accountability-orientated process.
 And it’s good to see both younger and older team members getting excited about collaborating and realizing that you CAN get stuff done in meetings if you re-adjust your priorities a little.
 If we suspend our cultural rules about seniority and efficiency for just a little while and embrace a nice slow-roll where we can all enjoy the ride on the same level, we may just evolve in the process.